From his most transcendent works to his most experimental, this a guide to John Coltrane in 5 essential albums. All aboard the Coltrane!

 John Coltrane’s only album with Blue Note Records is aptly titled, and one of those albums you listen to a million times.
 With a near-legendary sextet rounded out by Lee Morgan, Paul Chambers, Curtis Fuller, Kenny Drew, and Philly Joe Jones, this is Coltrane’s first and most enduring masterwork.

 At times Fuller’s trombone and Morgan’s trumpet even threaten to steal the show.
 If you’re looking for the ultimate definition of hard bop, Blue Train is it.
 If you’re cautiously approaching free jazz or avant-garde like some irate slumbering beast, then Blue Train is a critical launchpad for new heights and remains a classic to this day.
+Plus the john coltrane album cover is sublime.

 3. Live at the Village Vanguard (1962)